ElektraInitiative/libelektra/doc/dev/data-structures.md

 The function `opmphmMapping` uses your seed (the `OpmphmInit->seed` will be changed) and tries to map your elements to edges in a acyclic r-partite hypergraph, this mapping might not succeed, on cycles just call it again.
+When the `c` value from the initialization is lower than the minimum, the probability of finding such a acyclic r-partite hypergraph is 0.

 ### Assignment

-The `opmphmAssignment ()` function assigns either your order or a default order.
+The `opmphmAssignment ()` function assigns either your order (set at `OpmphmGraph->edges[i].order`) or a default order.
 The default order is the order of `OpmphmInit->data`.
 The `defaultOrder` parameter indicates the behaviour.
+When the OPMPHM is build with the default order, `OpmphmGraph->edges[i].order` must not be set.

 After the build the OpmphmInit and OpmphmGraph should be freed.
 The OPMPHM is now ready for constant lookups with the `opmphmLookup ()`.